-acts" "Ministerial means those routine acts, which a licensee can perform for a person, which discretion exercise of licensee's judgment. do not involve or the the own
+"Ministerial acts" means those routine acts, which a licensee can perform for a person, which do not involve discretion or the exercise of the licensee's own judgment.

 Forms of Client Representation:

 "Standard agent" means a licensee who acts for or represents a client in an agency relationship.
 A standard agent shall have certain obligations to his client and any additional obligations agreed to by the parties in the brokerage agreement.
 A standard agent must disclose his client relationship whenever dealing with an unrepresented party.
 A standard agent is also allowed to assist an unrepresented party with ministerial duties.